VRVirtuosos/sam-3d-body-fbxify/README.md

 This fork extends SAM 3D Body with **FBXify**, a tool that allows you to export estimated poses as FBX files compatible with Unity, Mixamo, and other 3D animation tools.
 Upload images or videos to generate armature-only FBX files that can be retargeted to any MHR, Mixamo, or Unity character.

+## FBXify: Installation & Usage

+This repository includes **FBXify**, a web-based tool that converts SAM 3D Body pose estimates into FBX files.
+The tool allows you to upload images or videos, automatically detects the closest person, and exports an armature-only FBX file that can be retargeted to MHR, Mixamo, or Unity characters.

+### Acknowledgments

+Special thanks to [tori29umai0123](https://github.com/tori29umai0123) for their starter code that inspired this fork.
+See the original GitHub issue: [A script that outputs a human animation fbx file that can be loaded in Unity (incomplete) #66](https://github.com/facebookresearch/sam-3d-body/issues/66).

 ## Mapping

 FBXify supports remapping poses to different rig formats.
 For detailed information on how to configure mappings for custom rigs, see the [Mapping Guide](fbxify/Mapping_Guide.md).